 The difference between the two is that the purpose of the planer is to cut wood to size, and the purpose of the drum sander is to sand.
 For a different depth for the wood, the planer would be the tool to use.

-The planer and drum sander are both powerful tools for any woodworker to have in their arsenal.
+The planer and drum sander are powerful tools for any woodworker to have in their arsenal.
 Either machine can help create great-looking projects and save time during the building process.
 They both have a place in any workshop.

 The planer and drum sander are both powerful tools for woodworking.
 Either machine can help create great-looking projects and save time during the building process.
 A planer will remove stock much more quickly than a drum sander.
-You will be using a coarse grit for surfacing, meaning several grit changes to get to the smoothness you are looking for in a drum sander.
+You will use a coarse grit for surfacing, meaning several grit changes to get to the smoothness you are looking for in a drum sander.

 For pre-planned and edged lumber, choose the drum sander over the planer to enjoy the benefits of a machine that can sand rough panels and wider surfaces and produce a professional quality sanded finish.
 If you plan on using rough-cut lumber, the drum sander performs better.